-Philadelphia shooting spree leaves at least 1 dead
+Woman killed in Philly shooting rampage; gunman also dead

 Sergeant shot in protective vest

 The shooting occurred at about 11:20 p.m.
 Friday when a man approached a police car and fired through the window at Sgt.
-Sylvia Young, who was parked at 52nd and Samson streets in west Philadelphia, police said.
+Sylvia Young, who was sitting in her cruiser at 52nd and Samson streets in west Philadelphia, police said.

 No words were exchanged, according to Ross.